kindlewit/esoteric-cerebrum/README.md

 Leave the default ports for elasticsearch (9200, 9300) as is.

 ### Running via docker
 `Dockerfile` & `docker-compose` are available at your disposal but currently do not work.
+This is due to a build script error which is being worked on actively.

 Meanwhile you can run the individual images as containers by the following commands.
 <pre>